vetate/API-PHP-Azure-DB/README.md

-Lessons for BSc Degree students.
+Lessons for BSc Data Engineering Degree students.

 Using Azure Blob Storage, Containers, Data Factory Pipeline and SQL Server and DB.